llama-bot/llama-bot-docs/docs/4-web-interface/2-setting-up.md

 ### Pre-requirements

-- [Node.js](https://nodejs.org) version 14 or greater (version 16 is recommended)
+- Node.js version 14 or greater (version 16 is recommended)
 - yarn
 - Discord account
-- Google Firebase account
+- Google account
 - Payment method (No payment required for light usage.
 More info [here](https://firebase.google.com/pricing))

 ### Discord

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create an application.
 Select one if you already have it.
-Using the same application used by the discord bot is recommended.
+You may use the same application used by the discord bot.
-2. Go to the OAuth2 tab.
+2. Go to OAuth2 tab.
 3. Add the following redirects:

    - testing (http): `http://localhost:5000/api/auth`